Room 1805

 “We just saw her come in here with you, fuckwad.”
 Sal let out a grunt.
 “Paulie, check under the bed.”

-Paulie pocketed the gun, wiped his forehead, and gingerly got on his hands and knees.
+Paulie pocketed the gun, wiped his forehead again, and labored onto his hands and knees.
 He sighed heavily as he got low to the ground and scanned the underside of the bed.
 “Nothing here either, boss.”

-Joe motioned toward the door at the far end of the bedroom.
+Joe motioned toward the door at the far end of the master suite.
 “She went out that way, just before you came in.”

-Sal raised his gun and pointed it at Joe’s forehead.
-“Let’s try this again.
-Where’s my money?”
+Sal raised his gun and pointed it at Joe’s head.
+“You know exactly what this is about.”

 “I. . .
 I don’t know—”